hansreier/techreier/eDrops/src/main/resources/static/markdown/about/hosting.md

 Then I could use the SSL issued by CyberPanel to protect my website.
 And it worked nearly as expected, but with some manual configuration both on the VPS and in CyberPanel.
 The remaining problem was that http still was not blocked for internet access.
 You can set up a firewall in CyberPanel.
-For an unknown reason, I could not block http port 8080 that I used when starting the Dokcer container.
+For an unknown reason, I could not block http port 8080 that I used when starting the Docker container.
 But I managed to block it with another firewall set up at VPS level with the HPanel.
 The reverse proxy point at the http and port set up when starting the Docker container.
 Reverse proxy also required two child name servers to be set up, according to Hostinger guides.
 Refer to next section.